DG-360/champions_league/README.md

 The sync never overwrites a result that an admin entered manually.
 Automatically imported results may be refreshed if the API corrects them.

-## Club logos

-No official club crest files are bundled.
-Sign in, enable **Admin mode**, open the **League** tab, then use the crest uploader.
-Uploaded images are resized and stored under the Champions League Firebase root so every player sees them on every device.

-## Betable model

 The Champions League version does not reuse the Premier-League-only training data. `scripts/bettable_model.py` trains an independent UCL Elo/form model from recent historical Champions League result files, advances the team state with the current season, and publishes probabilities to `cl2627/modelPredictions`.